 Yes, You Should Wear a Mask.
 Here’s How and Why

-Properly wearing a mask or cloth face covering can help keep you safe while navigating the COVID-19 pandemic.
+Properly wearing a mask can help keep you safe while navigating the COVID-19 pandemic.

-As cases of COVID-19 begin to spike again across the country, it’s important to stay steadfast in helping prevent further spread of the virus.
-While you should continue to wash your hands, cover your coughs and sneezes, avoid touching your face and follow social distancing rules, wearing a mask is an additional step you should also take to stay safe.
-Here’s why:
+As cases of COVID-19 continue to spike again across the country, it’s important to stay steadfast in helping prevent further spread of the virus.
+Being fully vaccinated (including a booster), continuing to wash your hands, covering your coughs and sneezes, avoiding touching your face, keeping your distance, and wearing a mask are the key interventions that prevent COVID-19.

-As we’ve learned throughout this pandemic, the most common way COVID-19 spreads is through person-to-person contact.
+Here’s why: As we’ve learned throughout this pandemic, the most common way COVID-19 spreads is through person-to-person contact.
 When an infected person coughs, sneezes, or talks, they produce respiratory droplets that can travel about six feet and can land in the mouths or noses of those nearby.
 COVID-19 can also be spread by people who don’t know they have the virus since they aren’t experiencing any symptoms.
-Because of this, the Centers for Disease Control recommend wearing masks or cloth face coverings to help slow the spread of the virus.
-As of July 13, this recommendation became a requirement for those in the state of Michigan as Governor Gretchen Whitmer signed an executive order requiring mask use in all indoor public spaces.

-To make sure you are properly protected, there are some things you should and should NOT do when wearing a mask or cloth face covering:
+To make sure you are properly protected, there are some things you should and should NOT do when wearing a mask: